This schedule details how long we retain client files for business and legal purposes in conjunction with the protection of client data.

 As part of our engagement, you authorise us to destroy your records after that period, except for any part we have agreed to keep in safe custody for you.

 We will be entitled to assume that you have kept copies of all important parts of your file sent to or given to us, and that nothing in your file is of unique importance or of special value, including (but not limited to) legal, literary, artistic or historical importance or intrinsic value.

-If we maintain any types of records that are not listed in this schedule, and it is not clear from the existing record types what retention period should apply, please contact our Professional Standards and Risk Department on [email protected] for guidance.
+If we maintain any types of records that are not listed in this schedule, and it is not clear from the existing record types what retention period should apply, please contact our Risk & Compliance team at [email protected] for guidance.
 For all recruitment retention period queries, please contact our HR Department on [email protected].